labbots/bash-utility/README.md

 ### array::dedupe()

-Remove duplicate items from the array
+Remove duplicate items from the array.

 #### Example